-Name of the activity Planting out Objectives To familiarize AFMID with how to plant out vegetables to enable them to grow in favorable conditions outdoors Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 1-2 hours (dependant on size of growing area) Resources required Selection of plants suitable to be planted out with roots grown fully within their pots Wheelbarrow (optional) Kneeler Trowel or hand fork Trowel or hand fork Spade or fork Container for rubbish Watering can with rose attachment to ensure light even watering Description of the activity Introductory talk about planting out, when its best to undertake task, how it can benefit plants and tool safety.
-Allow for selection of plants where possible give the AFMID easy-to-read instructions on task, read together and discuss Place plants in position to get idea for spacing Select plant and mark position by pressing pot lightly into ground in area selected Dig hole using trowel or spade to correct depth and width to accommodate plant Check depth by placing the pot with plant still in into planting space Remove plant from pot ensuring minimal damage to roots and stem whilst doing so Place roots in space and lightly cover over with soil before firming in being careful not to damage stem Continue with other plants Water in using watering can Tidy tools and put away Methodology Conversation Verbal instructions Demonstration, physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Praising Picture and video demonstration Results Plants in growing area ready to grow to full potential The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Sensory awareness Social interaction By learning how to plant out plants in pots, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the activity Planting out Objectives To familiarize AFMID with how to plant out vegetables to enable them to grow in favorable conditions outdoors Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 1-2 hours (dependant on size of growing area) Resources Selection of plants suitable to be planted out Trowel or hand fork Watering can with rose attachment to required with roots grown fully within their pots • Spade or fork ensure light even watering Wheelbarrow (optional) Container for rubbish Kneeler Description of the - Introductory talk about planting out, when its best to undertake task, how it can benefit plants and tool safety.
+Allow for activity selection of plants where possible give the AFMID easy-to-read instructions on task, read together and discuss Place plants in position to get idea for spacing - Select plant and mark position by pressing pot lightly into ground in area selected Dig hole using trowel or spade to correct depth and width to accommodate plant - Check depth by placing the pot with plant still in into planting space - Remove plant from pot ensuring minimal damage to roots and stem whilst doing so - Place roots in space and lightly cover over with soil before firming in being careful not to damage stem - Continue with other plants - Water in using watering can - Tidy tools and put away Methodology Conversation Tasking and learning by stages Observation Verbal instructions Guidance, suggestions Praising Results Demonstration, physical guidance Kesuits - Plants in growing area ready to grow to full potential - The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ decision making Social interaction By learning how to plant out plants in pots, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
-Evaluation - Assessment of the individual's - Monitoring progress, process - Evaluation of results, final evaluation evaluation - evaluation Follow on activity - Watering - Weeding - Harvesting Recording achievements Use a diary or logbook to write down details of activity Stick plant label into diary or logbook Photograph results of activity or activity being undertaken
+Evaluation - Assessment of the individual's - Monitoring progress, process - Evaluation of results, final condition, initial evaluation evaluation evaluation evaluation Follow on activity - Watering - Weeding - Harvesting Recording - Use a diary or logbook to write down details of activity achievements - Stick plant label into diary or logbook - Photograph results of activity or activity being undertaken